pwjazz/sqins/README.md

 * All queries
     * Indentation in query output for better readability
 * SELECT queries
-    * Support for left and right outer joins (includes operator similar to ScalaQuery ? to turn columns from an outer join into Option values)
     * Support for UNION, INTERSECT and EXCEPT

 ### Release 0.2